grunk-dev/parametric/docs/concept.rst

    :align: center

 In this figure, parameters are visualized as circles, compute nodes as boxes.
-The small blue rectangles of each compute node are so called *interface parameters*, which connect parameters with compute nodes.
+The small blue rectangles of each compute node are so called *output parameters*, which hold a reference to each output.

 Parameters are realized by the class ``parametric::param``.
 A parameter object contains